Skip to content

 1. Open http://localhost:8080/guacamole/ and login with guacadmin / guacadmin.

-2. Click on the guacadmin user at the top-right corner of the screen, then select "Settings".
+2. Click on the guacadmin user in the top-right corner of the screen, then select "Settings".

 3. Select the tab "Preferences"